Morris Park station (Metro-North)

-Morris Park station is a planned passenger rail station on the Metro-North Railroad New Haven Line, to be located in Morris Park, Bronx.
+Morris Park station is a planned passenger rail station on the Metro-North Railroad's New Haven Line, to be located in the Morris Park neighborhood of the Bronx in New York City.
 The station is planned to open in 2027 as part of the Penn Station Access project.
 It will be located at Morris Park Avenue adjacent to the Albert Einstein College of Medicine, with entrances from both sides of the tracks.
+Groundbreaking took place in December 2022.

 History

 The New Haven Railroad had two stations serving the Morris Park area.
-Westchester station was located about 1/4 mile to the south of the proposed station site at Eastchester Avenue, while the Morris Park station was located further south at the corner of Sacket and Paulding Avenues.
-A large freight yard was located on the south side of the tracks from Eastchester Avenue to Pelham Parkway.
+Westchester station was located about 1/4 mile to the south of the proposed station site at Eastchester Road, while the Morris Park station was located further south at the corner of Sacket and Paulding Avenues.
+A large freight yard was located on the south side of the tracks from Eastchester Road to Pelham Parkway.
 New station buildings at both locations were designed by Cass Gilbert in 1908.
 The Morris Park station building survives; the new Westchester station (along with several others on the line) was never built.

 A 63-month design-build contract for the Penn Station Access project was issued in December 2021.
+In August 2024, the New York City Council voted to rezone the areas around the Parkchester/Van Nest and Morris Park stations to encourage development around these stations.